Green Your Ride

 People are also looking into biofuels.
 These fuels are made by combining certain types of alcohol (usually methanol) with vegetable oil, animal fat, or recycled cooking grease.
 They are naturally renewable since you can grow the organic material.
 Biofuels are also easily convertible and emit nontoxic cleaner emissions.
 However, there are some cons too.
 While they’re easy to make, with the way gas stations are outfitted today, it is difficult to find a place selling biofuel.
 Some others worry that we can’t grow enough crops to both continue feeding everyone and produce biofuels.
 To replace around 5% of the United States’ diesel fuel with biofuel, you’d have to divert around 60% of the nation’s soy crops to produce the biofuel.
 That in turn would push up food prices.

 Meanwhile, hydrogen cars use hydrogen as their fuel.
 They convert the chemical energy of hydrogen into “mechanical energy” that is used as fuel.
 You can fuel a hydrogen car less often than you’ll have to charge an electric car.
 One major disadvantage is the fact that hydrogen cars produce more pollution than cars powered by gas.
 Scientists also predict it will take an extremely long time to implement any kind of wide-scale use of hydrogen cars.
 Most scientists widely accept that other forms of fuel should be looked at first, because hydrogen itself is not a source of energy, rather, a way of storing it.

 Getting rid of polluting vehicles and buying green ones is all the rage these days.
-With so many perks, it’s little wonder why people are rushing to car donation services!
+With so many perks, it’s little wonder why people are rushing to car and boat donation services!